Diocese of Canterbury

-The Diocese of Canterbury is a Church of England diocese covering eastern Kent which was founded by St Augustine of Canterbury in 597.
+The Diocese of Canterbury also referred to as the See of Canterbury (Note: The See of Canterbury is an important diocese and was seen as the centre of the Catholic church in England) is a Church of England diocese covering eastern Kent which was founded by St Augustine of Canterbury in 597.
 The diocese is centred on Canterbury Cathedral and is the oldest see of the Church of England.

 Bishops

 The diocesan bishop is the archbishop of Canterbury.
 However, because of their roles as metropolitan bishop of the Province of Canterbury, Primate of All England and "first bishop" of the worldwide Anglican Communion, the archbishop (whose primary residence is at Lambeth Palace in London) is often away from the diocese.
 Therefore, their suffragan bishop, the bishop of Dover (presently Rose Hudson-Wilkin), is in many ways empowered to act almost as if she were the diocesan bishop.

 The diocese had from 1944 to 2009 a second locally focussed suffragan bishop, the bishop of Maidstone (this version of the post was discontinued in November 2010), who had a similar though subordinate role to that of the Bishop of Dover.
 Two suffragans have nominal sees in the diocese — the bishops of Ebbsfleet and Richborough, who are provincial episcopal visitors with a wider focus than the diocese.

 Besides the archbishop and the bishop of Dover, three honorary assistant bishops supervise and officiate.
 Alternative episcopal oversight (for parishes in the diocese who reject the ministry of priests who are women) is provided by the provincial episcopal visitor (PEV), the bishop suffragan of Richborough (Luke Irvine-Capel).
 There are three honorary assistant bishops licensed in the diocese: